Bob Lemon: Retirement

 At 38, Lemon went to Tucson in 1959 to attend Indians' spring training camp.
 He told manager Joe Gordon that he was willing to become a relief pitcher, but he retired as a player on March 5, stating, "I just couldn't keep up with the young fellows anymore."
 He accepted a scouting role with the Indians.

 Lemon retired in 1958 with 207 wins, all but ten of them occurring in a ten-year span.
-He recorded 274 hits in 1,183 at-bats (.232), and his 37 career home runs are second on the all-time career list for pitchers (behind Wes Ferrell's 38).
+He recorded 274 hits in 1,183 at-bats (.232), had 147 RBI, and his 37 career home runs are second on the all-time career list for pitchers (behind Wes Ferrell's 38).
 In 1951, Ted Williams wrote of Lemon: "I have to rate Lemon as one of the very best pitchers I ever faced.
 His ball was always moving, hard, sinking, fast-breaking.
 You could never really uhmmmph with Lemon."
-The Indians retired Lemon's jersey number, 21, on June 20, 1998 (Mike Hargrove, the Indians Manager at the time who was Wearing #21 switched to #30).
+The Indians retired Lemon's jersey number, 21, on June 20, 1998 (Mike Hargrove, the Indians Manager at the time who was wearing number 21 switched to number 30).
 Lemon was the sixth Indian to receive the honor.

 On January 22, 1976, Lemon was elected to the National Baseball Hall of Fame by the Baseball Writers' Association of America.
 It was the twelfth ballot on which he had appeared.
 He received 78.6% of the vote.
 On August 8, one day before his induction ceremony, Lemon said, "It's a great thrill.
 My mother is 83 but she is making the trip from California.
 She says she can die happy now that I've been elected to the Hall of Fame."
 Lemon's dominant slider has been cited as a key reason for his election to the Hall of Fame.